syncfusion-content/wpf-docs/wpf/Ribbon/Arranging-Ribbonitems-using-ButtonPanel.md

 ---
 # Arranging Ribbon items using ButtonPanel

-Button Panel represents a panel control that can display horizontal row of Ribbon Items in a single border.It is used to manage the place for the controls.
+Button Panel represents a panel control that can display horizontal row of Ribbon Items in a single border.
+It is used to manage the place for the controls.

 ## Adding items to ButtonPanel in XAML